rezamobaraki/post-rating-system/README.md

 - Create appropriate indexes on the `Rate` model (user, post)

 ### Fraud Detection and Rating Stabilization

+    In this project used Flag and Action based fraud detection mechanism.
+    - prevent, update, analyse, remove and detect suspicious activities.

 To prevent sudden, artificial changes in post ratings: